Welcome to Kiel Science Factory

 About the student laboratory

 Kiel Science Factory (Kieler Forschungswerkstatt) is a joint institution of Kiel University (CAU) and the Leibniz-Institute for Science and Mathematics Education (IPN).
 In the thematic laboratories, pupils, teachers and student teachers deal with scientific questions from the marine and nano-sciences.
 They learn more about the social aspects of energy, gain access to current topics from human medicine and biological research or learn why soil is more than just dirt.
-The humanities offer programs in the field of language, historical-political and theological topics.
+The humanities offer programs in the field of language and art as well as on historical-political and theological topics.

 Promoting young people’s interest in science